DriftSolutions/AlarmClock/README.md

 13. Install the 6" USB-C cable into the 90 degreee USB-C adapter.
 14. Install the USB-C inlet jack into the rear panel.
 Don't connect the cable yet.
 The screw holes for the speakers should be pointing into the clock main body.
-15. Use 8 count M3x8 screws with washers to mount speakers to rear panel.
+15. Use 4-8 M3x8 screws with washers to mount speakers to rear panel.
+I just put 2 in each on opposite corners and that seemed like plenty.
 16. Connect the speaker wires to the USB sound card, then install the sound card into the 180 degree USB adapter through the rear of the clock body.
 17. Connect the USB cable to the inside of the USB-C inlet through the rear of the clock body.
-18. Use 6 count M3x8 screws with washers to secure rear panel.
+18. Use 4-8 count M2.5x8 or M3x8 screws with washers to secure rear panel.
+If M2.5 screws feel too loose in your print, step up to the M3.

 ## Software Installation